-The slanted-fringe light diffractive grating may be recorded within the volume hologram of the image detection device so that light emitted from a LED or laser diode may be used for reconstruction (i.e. illumination).
+The slanted-fringe light diffractive grating may be recorded within the volume hologram of the image detection 60 device so that light emitted from a LED or laser diode may be used for reconstruction (i.e. illumination).

-The slanted fringe light diffraction gratings used in the 65 device of the present invention may be embodied in nonholographic structures, using non-holographic recording techniques.
+The slanted fringe light diffraction gratings used in the device of the present invention may be embodied in non-holographic structures, using non-holographic recording 65 techniques.
 An alternative holographic technique may include making slanted fringe gratings by immersing the recording medium in a large tank filled with an index matching fluid.
-In this approach to fringe grating production, 5 the index matching fluid replace the substrate 2, but is subject to the same index matching versus input angle requirements illustrated in FIG. 10 and described hereinabove
+In this approach to fringe grating production, the index matching fluid replace the substrate 2, but is subject to the same index matching versus input angle requirements illustrated in FIG. 10 and described hereinabove.

-While a number of different embodiments have been beam.
-This causes the hologram to reconstruct the object 10 described above, it is understood that the elements of such embodiments may be combined in accordance with the principles of the present invention to provide yet additional embodiments of the present invention.
-It is understood that while further modifications of the present invention will modifications are deemed to be within the scope and spirit of the present invention defined by the appended claims to the present invention.
+While a number of different embodiments have been described above, it understood that the elements of such embodiments may be combined in accordance with the principles of the present invention to provide yet additional embodiments of the present invention.
+It is understood that while further modifications of the present invention will occur to persons with ordinary skill in the art, all such modifications are deemed to be within the scope and spirit of the present invention defined by the appended claims to the present invention.